Uncertainty Principle from Operator Asymmetry

-{\it Introduction.---} The uncertainty principle, first articulated by Heisenberg \cite{Heisenberg_1927} and formalized by Kennard \cite{Kennard_1927} and Robertson \cite{Robertson_1929_PhysRev}, represents a fundamental departure from classical physics by asserting that certain pairs of physical properties cannot be simultaneously known with arbitrary precision.
-In its modern form, the Robertson uncertainty relation for two non-commuting observables $A$ and $B$ is given by \cite{Sakurai_Napolitano_2020} \be \Delta A\cdot \Delta B \geq \frac{1}{2} \abs{\expval{[A,B]}}\, . \ee Here, $(\Delta A)^2 = \expval{A^2} - \expval{A}^2$ is the variance of $A$ in a given quantum state $\rho$, and $\expval{\cdot} = \Tr{\rho \cdot}$ denotes the expectation value.
+{\it Introduction.---} The uncertainty principle, first articulated by Heisenberg \cite{Heisenberg_1927} and formalized by Kennard \cite{Kennard_1927} and Robertson \cite{Robertson_1929_PhysRev}, represents a fundamental departure from classical physics by asserting that the statistical distributions of measurement outcomes for certain pairs of observables cannot be simultaneously sharp in a given quantum state.
+In its modern form, the Robertson uncertainty relation for two non-commuting observables $A$ and $B$ is given by \cite{Sakurai_Napolitano_2020} \be \Delta A\cdot \Delta B \geq \frac{1}{2} \abs{\expval{[A,B]}}\, . \ee Here, $\Delta A = \sqrt{\langle A^2\rangle - \langle A\rangle^2}$ is the standard deviation of $A$ in a given quantum state $\rho$, and $\expval{\cdot} = \Tr{\rho \cdot}$ denotes the expectation value.
 Despite its foundational importance, this relation suffers from a critical flaw: the state-dependent lower bound can vanish for certain states even if the observables do not commute, rendering it trivial in many physical scenarios.
-This limitation has spurred decades of research into more robust formulations, leading to significant advances such as entropic uncertainty relations, which provide state-independent bounds \cite{Deutsch_1983, Maassen_1988, Berta_2010, Coles_2017_RMP}, and majorization-based relations that offer a more fine-grained description of uncertainty \cite{Puchala_2013, Partovi_2011, Friedland_2013}.
+This limitation has spurred decades of research into more robust formulations, leading to significant advances such as entropic uncertainty relations, which provide state-independent bounds \cite{Deutsch_1983, Maassen_1988, Berta_2010, Coles_2017_RMP}, and majorization-based relations that offer a more fine-grained description of uncertainty \cite{Portesi_2006, Puchala_2013, Partovi_2011, Friedland_2013, Portesi_2016}.
 Another important direction has focused on information-theoretic measures of uncertainty for mixed states, most notably the Wigner-Yanase skew information (WYSI) \cite{Luo_2003_PRL, Luo_2004_skew, Luo_2005_PRA, Kosaki_2005, Rivas_2008_PRA, Li_2009_PRA, Chen_2016_skew, Huang_2020_skew, Cai_2021_skew, Kenjiro_2010_gWYD, Fan_2018_gWYD, Wu_2020_gWYD, Yang_2022_gWYSI, Frank_2008_PNAS, Ren_2021_PRA, Hu_2023, Laurent_2024}, which quantifies the uniquely quantum component of uncertainty.
 However, the quest for a general, product-form uncertainty relation for WYSI has been a long and challenging one \cite{Laurent_2024}.